 Hendricks County is not much younger than the state of Indiana itself.
-On Dec.
+Indiana became the 19th state in the union on Dec.
+11, 1816, and on Dec.
 20, 1823, we became the 51st county to be organized within the state.
 Hendricks County is named for William Hendricks, who was serving as the third governor of Indiana at the time of the county's formation.

-Our county also is one-of-a-kind as the only Hendricks County in the country.
+Our county is one-of-a-kind as the only Hendricks County in the country.

 How Hendricks County Looks Today

-Fast-forward 193 years, and Hendricks County definitely looks different now.
+Fast-forward nearly 200 years, and Hendricks County definitely looks different now.

 Most of our population is concentrated in the eastern half of the county, where our three largest towns -- Plainfield, Brownsburg and Avon -- are located.
 The western half of the county is still predominantly rural, agricultural land.